Struggling with money after a bereavement

-Funerals can be costly, with an average cost of around £4,000 (before optional items like flowers and catering), although this can vary depending on the type of funeral you choose.
-Sometimes the person who died has already paid for their funeral (this could be covered in an insurance policy), or they have left some money in their estate to cover it.
+Funerals can be costly, with an average cost of around £4,056 (before optional items like flowers and catering), although this can vary depending on the type of funeral you choose.
+Sometimes the person who died has already paid for their funeral and have a funeral plan, or they have left some money in their estate to cover it.
 If so, the executor of the estate will take care of paying the funeral bill.

-Otherwise, a relative or friend tends to pay for the funeral but they can get the costs back from the estate if there’s enough in it.
-If you need to pay for a funeral and you’re worried about how you can afford this, then read our tips below and get in touch if you need more support.
+There can be other ways of getting help with funeral costs.
+For example, a relative or friend who pays for the funeral can get the costs back from the estate if there’s enough in it.
+If you're worried and need help to pay for a funeral, then read our tips below and get in touch if you need more support.